This Gun-Toting ‘Freedom Activist’ Is Using Thousands of Colorado Schoolchildren to Own the Libs

 She says that those who had planned to speak had become outraged when the board cut the total time allocated for public comment from 45 minutes to 35 minutes.

-“It was just a loud group standing up, saying, ‘That’s not okay,’” Ficklin insisted.
+“It was just a loud group standing up, saying, ‘That’s not OK,’” Ficklin insisted.

 The board members had finished their executive session virtually.
 One of them was heard to say the folks who disrupted the meeting and necessitated the evacuation were “insurrectionists.”